redis/redis-doc/commands/hmset.md

 @complexity

-O(N) (with N being the number of fields)
+O(N) where N is the number of fields being set.

-Set the respective fields to the respective values. `HMSET` replaces old values with new values.
+Sets the specified fields to their respective values in the hash stored at `key`.
+This command overwrites any existing fields in the hash.

-If _key_ does not exist, a new key holding a hash is created.
+If `key` does not exist, a new key holding a hash is created.

 @return

-@status-reply Always +OK because `HMSET` can't fail
+@status-reply